mia-platform/documentation/docs/info/service-level-agreements.md

 The Mia Service Level Agreement (**“SLA”**) describes the service availability commitment for the Mia Cloud Hosting Service under the Terms of Service or Subscription Agreement between Mia S.r.l. (“Provider”) and its Customer.

-During the period of your Mia Cloud Hosting Services, Mia S.r.l. will use any commercially reasonable efforts to make the Mia Cloud Hosting Services available with a Monthly Uptime Percentage as detailed below (**“Service Level”**).
+During the period of your Mia Cloud Hosting Services, Mia S.r.l. will use any commercially reasonable efforts to make the Mia Cloud Hosting Services available with a Monthly Service Availability (Uptime) as detailed below in the section *Service Levels*.
 If Mia does not meet the Service Level, Customers will be eligible to receive a Service Credit after opening an Incident Ticket.

 ## Definitions

 * **Service** refers to the cloud hosting service regulated by the relative Agreement between Customer and Supplier, which includes the provision of the Infrastructure and its monitoring, maintenance and assistance;

-* **Service Time** is the monthly time in which the Service is required to be available.
+* **Monthly Service Time** is the monthly time in which the Service is required to be available.
 It is calculated monthly as defined in the Subscription Form or in the absence of a definition by multiplying the days of the month by the 24 hours of the day;

-* **Service Unavailability**: the Service is unavailable when all users are unable to access (using more than one network connection) the Product and/or a functionality of the Product and/or Add-on Components, due to infrastructural problems.
+* **Monthly Service Unavailability (Downtime)**: the Service is unavailable when all users are unable to access (using more than one network connection) the Product and/or a functionality of the Product and/or Add-on Components, due to infrastructural problems.
 Excluded from these problems are those of an application nature, including but not limited to: bugs in the code of the Product or Add-on Components;

-* **Service Availability** is the availability of the Service.
+* **Monthly Service Availability (Uptime)** is the availability of the Service.
 It is calculated monthly by subtracting from the Service Time the sum of all the minutes of unavailability of the Service in the month.
 The calculation of the Service Availability Time starts from the moment of opening a Severity 1 ticket and ends at its resolution.

 ## Service Levels

-The service levels define the percentage of the **Service Time** that will be guaranteed as available monthly (Monthly Uptime Percentage).
+The service levels define the percentage of the **Service Time** that will be guaranteed as available monthly (Monthly Service Availability (Uptime)).

 The two possible service levels are: